Economic Health and Recovery Spotlighted at Virtual Economic Forum

 - Additional economic recovery expectations include:

 - Anticipated baseline GDP growth of 26% in Q3/2020 and an additional 8% in Q4.

 - Unemployment is anticipated to be below 7% by the end of 2020.

 - Little impact is expected for long-run assets such as real estate and there are no signs of distress (bankruptcy) according to the latest numbers available.

 - Unfortunately, brick-and-mortar retail, restaurants and tourism are projected to continue to lag.

 To learn more from Dr. Thornberg about the impact of COVID-19 on the nation’s economic health and what can be anticipated in the quarters to come, watch Western Alliance Bank’s Virtual Economic Forum below.

-Alliance Association Bank, a division of Western Alliance Bank, provides financing solutions to the growing community management and homeowner association industries with an unmatched level of expertise and responsiveness.
-Catering to the needs of the homeowner association industry, the organization offers a wide range of innovative products and services designed to create efficiencies, reduce costs and increase revenue.
-Western Alliance Bank, Member FDIC, is the primary subsidiary of Phoenix-based Western Alliance Bancorporation, one of the country’s top-performing banking companies.
-Western Alliance has ranked in the top 10 on the Forbes “Best Banks in America” list for five consecutive years, 2016-2020, and was named #1 best-performing of the 50 largest public U.S. banks for 2019 by S&P Global Market Intelligence.
-A national presence with a regional footprint, Western Alliance Bank operates individually branded, full-service banking divisions and has offices in key markets nationwide.
+Alliance Association Bank, a division of Western Alliance Bank, provides financing solutions to the growing community management and homeowner association industries with a high level of expertise and responsiveness.
+This specialized organization offers a wide range of innovative banking products and services designed to create efficiencies, reduce costs and increase revenue.
+Western Alliance Bank, Member FDIC, is the primary subsidiary of Phoenix-based Western Alliance Bancorporation, with approximately $50 billion in assets.
+Western Alliance is again #1 best-performing of the 50 largest public U.S. banks in the new S&P Global Market Intelligence listing for 2020 and ranks high on the Forbes “Best Banks in America” list year after year.
+Serving clients across the country wherever business happens, Western Alliance Bank operates individually branded, full-service banking divisions and has offices in key markets nationwide.